microsoft/ML-For-Beginners/4-Classification/README.md

 # Getting Started with Classification
-## Regional topic: Delicious Asian and Indian Recipes 🍜
+## Regional topic: Delicious Asian and Indian Cuisines 🍜

 In Asia and India, food traditions are extremely diverse, and very delicious!
-Let's look at data about regional recipes to try to guess where they originated.
+Let's look at data about regional cuisines to try to guess where they originated.

 ![Thai food seller](./images/thai-food.jpg)
 > Photo by <a href="https://unsplash.com/@changlisheng?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Lisheng Chang</a> on <a href="https://unsplash.com/s/photos/asian-food?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>